garronej/chan-dongle-extended/README.md

 There is two way to interact with the module:

 * For local usage: The cli tool
-* For remote usage: Asterisk Manager
+* For remote usage: garronej/chan-dongle-extended-client

 The cli tool is accessible via the unix command: `dongle`